Materials-Consortia/OPTIMADE/optimade.md

 ### Optional filter features

 Some features of the filtering language are marked OPTIONAL.
-An implementation that encounters an optional feature that it does not support MUST respond with error `501 Not Implemented` with an explanation of which optional construct the error refers to.
+An implementation that encounters an OPTIONAL feature that it does not support MUST respond with error `501 Not Implemented` with an explanation of which OPTIONAL construct the error refers to.

 # <a name="h.6">6.
 Entry List</a>